alitaami/TabrizUniversityWebsite_LMS/README.md

  First go to SqlServer and execute codes of "TabrizUniversity_DataBaseBackUp" file , then go to project and open "appsettings.json" class and change connection string(rewrite your own connection string ) , then you can run the project and enjoy that.

+***

----  Student => Username:alitaami pass:123  --- Teacher => Username:hadi pass:123  ---  Admin and Student => Username:ali pass:123  ---
+You can login with these informations as a Student => Username:alitaami  Password:123  ----- as a Teacher => Username:hadi  Password:123  ----- as an Admin and Student => Username:ali  Password:123

+***